usyless/instagram-video-progress-bar/README.md

-# Reels Progress Bar
+# Instagram video/reels Progress Bar

-Adds a progress bar to instagram reels
+Adds a progress bar to Instagram videos/reels

 **Screenshots available on the Mozilla addons page**